 MIT, Aerospace Engineering, ‘18

 Host Institution: SSL

 Mentor: Laurie Leshin

-Lilly Clark is a first year PhD student in the Ming Hsieh Department of Electrical Engineering at the University of Southern California.
-As an Annenberg Fellow, she is conducting research on privacy in mobile crowdsourced data in the Networked Systems Performance and Design Lab (NetPD), and robotic sensor networks for Martian surface exploration in the Autonomous Networks Research Group (ANRG).
+Lilly Clark is a second-year Ph.D. student in the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California.
+As NASA Space Technology Research Fellow, her research is on coordination and autonomy in robotic wireless sensor networks for lunar lava tube exploration.